USC-SQL/mfix/README.md

 The 38 real-world web pages used in the evaluation of MFix can be found [here](https://github.com/USC-SQL/mfix/tree/master/ICSE_paper_data/subjects).

 ## Questions
-In case of any questions you can email at spmahaja [at] usc {dot} edu
+In case of any questions you can email at halfond [at] usc {dot} edu